-Why I quit my job to become a Classical Hatha Yoga teacher?
+Why I wanted to become a Classical Hatha Yoga teacher?

 Ok... here I go...

 When I was little, I once saw a bus conductor standing on the last foot board with his head sticking out the door and wind blowing through his hair.
 I wanted my hair to fly like that, so I thought I should become a bus conductor when I grow up, but that did not happen!

 As I grew up, I constantly put myself in other’s shoes to see how I would like doing the job they did.
 I became passionate about computers when I was exposed to it in my first grade.
 Eventually, I ended up working as an IT professional.

 I was raised in a typical middle class family in India.
 So people had no money or had very little and when they had some money they did not know how to manage it well.
 There were constant struggles in the society at large which definitely poured down to my door steps and into my life.

 Going through hard times was very challenging for me, especially being the only child at home.
 I saw quite a few people of my age group also go through similar tough times.
 Fortunately, through every hardship I found an opening to better myself and my life.

 I always kept thinking how I could contribute to the society around me as I felt they were going through similar struggles as I was.
 I had fancy ideas that if somehow everybody got formal school education then everybody would live happily, but the most educated people I came across did not seem very happy.
 Then I thought if everyone had financial stability may be we will all live joyfully, but I noticed that the rich around me were also not happy.
 ‘What is that we are missing?’ was a question that left me wondering every moment of my life.

 But like everyone, I had the need to stabilize myself financially first, so that I myself was not a burden to my parents or the society.
 So I continued working as a software professional trying to stabilize myself and my parent’s lives.